 Ethics & Integrity

 Devon is committed to high ethical, moral, professional and legal standards in all our business practices and relationships.
-We seek to always do the right thing to maintain the trust and confidence of our stakeholders.
+We seek to always do what’s right, be transparent with our results and speak up with respect.

-Our directors, officers and employees also are required to comply with policies such as our Zero Tolerance Anti-Harassment Policy, Anti-Corruption Policy and Procedure, Conflicts of Interest Policy, and Employee Gifts and Entertainment Declaration Policy.
-These policies and our code of conduct are in place to ensure ongoing compliance and to reflect current business practices.
+Devon directors, officers and employees also are expected to comply with policies that provide guidance on specific business practices.
+These include our Zero Tolerance Anti-Harassment Policy, Anti-Corruption Policy and Procedure, Conflicts of Interest Policy, Employee Gifts and Entertainment Declaration Policy, Information System General Usage Policy and Environmental, Health, and Safety Policy.

-We offer a number of confidential reporting channels, including the anonymous Ethics and Compliance Helpline that’s available online and by phone at all times.
-Anyone can access the Helpline to report harassment, inappropriate behavior, fraud, unsafe acts, accounting irregularities, human rights violations or any other potential code or policy violation.
-The Helpline can also be used to request guidance on Devon’s ethics policy, follow up on a reported issue or to ask an ethics-related question.
-The Devon board of directors receives periodic reports on Helpline activity to assist in its role of monitoring our ethical standards and practices.
+Employees and other stakeholders may also make a safe, secure and confidential report to our third-party Ethics and Compliance Helpline by phone or online.
+The Helpline is available at all times to report harassment, inappropriate behavior, fraud, unsafe acts, accounting irregularities, human rights violations or any other potential code or policy violation.
+The Helpline can also be used to seek guidance on Devon’s ethics policy, follow up on a reported issue or ask an ethics-related question.
+Our board of directors receives periodic reports on Helpline activity to assist in its role of monitoring our ethical standards and practices.